 Romania’s infamous dictator Ceausescu’s eldest son passport

 This service passport was issued in 1993 and expired in 1998.
-The document shows no travels and was issued after the execution of his parents in 1989.
-A interesting travel document of Cold War times.
+The document showed no travels and was issued after the execution of his parents in 1989.
+An exciting travel document of Cold War times.

 Valentin Ceaușescu (born 17 February 1948) is a Romanian physicist.
 He is the eldest and only surviving child of former communist President Nicolae Ceaușescu and his wife, Elena.
 Valentin Ceaușescu was born in Bucharest on 17 February 1948, less than two months after the establishment of the Romanian People’s Republic.
 His father, future dictator Nicolae Ceaușescu, was an active member of the Romanian Workers’ Party, earning himself various political and military positions; he was the country’s Minister of Agriculture at the time Valentin was born.
 His mother was Elena Ceaușescu (née Petrescu).